Denis Leary Jokes About Kellyanne Conway Resemblance

 “Honest mistakes abound.
 Last night, prominent editor of liberal site apologized for almost running a story re: tweet from fake account yet won’t name him, attack him, get the base 2 descend upon him.
 Same with MLKJr bust fake story.
 It’s called class, grace, deep breath.”

-For the record, there is a Bowling Green in Ohio, and one in Kentucky, but neither have ever been the victim of an attack, let alone a “terrorist attack/massacre.
-But the reference it sounds like Conway was making is tied to a 2011 arrest of two men, who were called terrorists in the paper back then, and it was in Bowling Green, Kentucky, and involved two Iraqi men, according to the Justice Department.
+For the record, there is a Bowling Green in Ohio, and one in Kentucky, but neither have ever been the victim of an attack, let alone a terrorist attack or massacre.
+But the reference it sounds like Conway was making is tied to a 2011 arrest of two men, who were called terrorists in the papers back then, and it was in Bowling Green, Kentucky, and involved two Iraqi men, according to the Justice Department.

 “They were convicted of trying to send money and weapons to Al Qaeda in Iraq for the purpose of killing U.S. soldiers there.”